odebroqueville/contextSearch/README.md

 -   Use custom prompts to question a selection of AI chatbots
 -   Carry out searches from the Omnibox, i.e. url address bar, or the Command window (Alt+K)
 -   Assign keyboard shortcuts to your search engines
--   Export/Import your list of search engines as a safe backup
+-   Export/Import your options, list of search engines, prompts and quick preview data
+-   Use Quick preview to quickly view search results for selected search engines

 ## Optional Permissions in Firefox